nyg520/DWI-Segmentation/README.md

 # Data preparation
 You will need B1000 diffusion-weighted MR images of brain to start with.
 For each patient, DICOM files and lesion mask has to be located in seperate folders named 'dcm' and 'gt'.
-For each lesion mask, the file name should be same as its corresponding DICOM slice and image format such as .jpg or .png is accepted.
-Also check that the mask is of same size as the image in DICOM file.
+The file name for each lesion mask should be the same as its associated DICOM slice, and image formats such as.jpg or.png are acceptable.
+Also, make sure that the mask is the same size as the picture in the DICOM file.
 ```
 ├── raw_images
 │   ├── dataset1